oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Basically in addition to running the server and configuring things Helidon is now doing all of the work of converting incoming JSON into the expected method parameters and of converting the outgoing object back into JSON !

-Save the changes to the StorefrontResource.java file and run the com.oracle.labs.helidon.storefront.Main class by clicking right on it, then choosing the "Run As" sub menu and "Java Application"
+- Save the changes to the StorefrontResource.java file
+- Run the **storefront.Main** class by clicking right on it, then choosing the "Run As" sub menu and "Java Application"

 If when running you get Exception messages in the console about "Failed to start server" and a whole bunch of stack trace including a "Bind Exception: Address already in use" then you forgot to stop the server in the last part of the lab.
 You will need to close the current console tab by clicking on the X in the console tab options.